Sebastian Ferreyra Pons

 Experience

-2020-Present / Frontend and Dataviz Developer
+2020-2024 / Frontend and Dataviz Developer

 Frontend and dataviz developer using Svelte/SvelteKit, XState and Lamb to develop accessible data vizualization frameworks, tools and websites.
 Nesta UK, London.